-Every borrower wants to get the lowest mortgage rate when applying for mortgage loan.
+Every borrower wants to get the lowest mortgage rate when applying for a mortgage loan.
 JVM is proud to offer our buyers some of the lowest rates in the industry.
-But, few buyers are aware of the many different factors that could affect the interest rate they are given.
+But, few buyers are aware of the many different factors that could affect the mortgage rate they are given in California.

 Here are six factors that could impact the rate you receive from your lender.